Vyral/charlie-epstein-blog/_drafts/are-you-truly-fulfilling-your-duties-as-a-retirement-plan-sponsor.md

 As a plan sponsor it’s important that you understand all the fees in your plan, so that you can make prudent decisions in the best interests of your employees.

 If you’d like to learn more about safeguarding your retirement plan, p**ick up a free copy of my book “Save America, Save!
-The Secrets of a Successful Retirement Plan.”** You can get your copy at www.EpsteinFinancial.com.
+The Secrets of a Successful Retirement Plan.”** You can get your copy at <a href="www.EpsteinFinancial.com" target="_blank">www.EpsteinFinancial.com</a>.

 Also, if you’re interested in having us evaluate your plan for you, we’d be happy to do a free consultation.
 Reach out to Matt Gilmore from my office by email at mgilmore@epsteinfs.com or by phone at (413) 539-2379.